Bridiro/glyphr/README.md

 - User defined callback to completely abstract the library.
 - RLE encoding to keep it lightweight.
 - Some others but I'm lazy right now.

+## Just a placeholder to keep name mine